Version 0.4 April 2026

 | (executes without discretion)

-Logical separation of attestation and execution logic MUST be maintained.
+Logical separation of attestation logic, gatekeeper logic, and execution logic MUST be maintained.

 Implementation Checklist